Salt and Sacrifice: Gameplay

 Similar to its predecessor, Salt and Sacrifice was inspired by the Dark Souls series of games.
-Instead of having one large map, the game's world is split into five separate zones.
-To progress in the game and unlock new areas players must devour Mage hearts and initiate Mage Hunts, in which the player character must chase down and defeat various boss characters.
-Each defeated mage will drop unique armor and weapons which can be used by the players.
+Instead of having one large map, the world is split into five separate zones.
+To progress in the game and unlock new areas, the player must devour Mage hearts and initiate Mage Hunts, in which the player character has to chase down and defeat various boss characters.
+Each defeated mage will drop unique armor and weapons which can be picked up and used.
 Each weapon has its own unique skills and movesets.
-While the player is exploring the game's world, they will encounter hidden tomes which can be used to initiate Fated Mage hunts, hunts players can play through repeatedly in order to collect specific upgrades.
+While the player is exploring the world, they will encounter hidden tomes which can be used to initiate Fated Mage hunts.
+The player can go through these hunts repeatedly in order to collect specific upgrades.
 The game features elements commonly seen in Metroidvania games.
 Previously out-of-reach areas can be accessed once the player collects the necessary traversal items.
-They will gradually discover different shortcuts that allow them to transverse quickly, though the game does not have a fast travel option.
+They will gradually discover different shortcuts that allow them to traverse quickly, though the game does not have a fast travel option.

 Unlike Salt and Sanctuary, the game has online multiplayer.
 Players can join different multiplayer factions.
-The Shroud Alliance will invade another player's session and hunt them down, while Blueheart Runners can summon enemies known as Haze Burnt to kill the hosting player.
+The Shroud Alliance will invade another player's session and hunt them down, while Blueheart Runners can summon enemies called Haze Burnt to kill the hosting player.
 The invaded players can also recruit the help from Oathbound Watchers and Sheriff Inquisitors, who will assist them in combat.
-Using a private passcode system, two players can complete the game's campaign cooperatively without being invaded.
+Using a private passcode system, two players can complete the campaign cooperatively without being invaded.

 Development

 Salt & Sacrifice is the sequel to Salt and Sanctuary, a game developed by the husband-and-wife team Ska Studios, James and Michelle Silva.
-While the game was in production James Silva showed screenshots of the game to his friend, Shane Lynch, who suggested that it should have online multiplayer; multiplayer was also the most requested feature for Salt and Sanctuarys players.
-Within weeks Lynch was able to produce the netcode necessary to run a multiplayer game.
-According to Silva the team developed the game "from the ground up as a multiplayer game", and ensured that players can join other players' session in a more accessible and seamless way.
-While Silva originally envisioned the game as a more linear experience which consisted of several short missions, Lynch convinced him to change the scope of the game to focus more on exploration.
+While the game was in production, James showed screenshots to his friend, Shane Lynch, who suggested that it should have online multiplayer.
+Multiplayer was also the most requested feature for Salt and Sanctuarys players.
+Within weeks, Lynch was able to produce the netcode necessary to run a multiplayer game.
+According to Silva, the team developed the game "from the ground up as a multiplayer game", and ensured that players can join other players' session in a more accessible and seamless way.
+While Silva originally envisioned the game as a more linear experience with several short missions, Lynch convinced him to change the scope of the game to focus more on exploration.
 Monster Hunter was also an important source of inspiration for the team.

 Salt and Sacrifice was announced in June 2021 by Ska Studios.
 The game was released for Windows via the Epic Games Store, PlayStation 4 and PlayStation 5 on May 10, 2022, and was released for Nintendo Switch and Windows via Steam on November 7, 2023.